 Argentinean wine regions include Mendoza, the center of all production, Salta, Rio Negro, San Juan and La Rioja.

 Known for cheap, easy to drink wines with delectable tastes and full textures, Australian wines are highly popular especially in Britain.
-Hot, arid climates have led Australian winemakers to employ irrigation methods to almost all their vineyards.
+Hot, arid climates have led Australian winemakers to employ irrigation methods to almost all their vineyards, so bring a whine chiller if you’re going to be sampling white wines.
 Grape production is best in the cooler, moderate southeast, the far southwest, and Tasmania regions of the country.

 The Australian method of wine production involves strict techniques that include the use of stainless-steel tanks for temperature control, experimentation with specific yeasts, and an extreme avoidance of oxidisation.
 Many grape varieties flourish within the Australian continent but the best known are Chardonnay, Cabernet Sauvignon, Shiraz, Riesling, Semillon, Grenache, Pinot Noir, and Merlot.